commandbox-modules/commandbox-bullet-train/readme.md

 ## Package Info

-If the current working directory is a package (has a `boxjson`) the name and version of the package will appear here.
+If the current working directory is a package (has a `box.json`) the name and version of the package will appear here.

 ![](https://raw.githubusercontent.com/commandbox-modules/commandbox-bullet-train/master/images/BTPackage.png)